sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

 ## Tags

 With the following tags, the role can be called to perform certain activities only:
-- tag `sap_hana_install_preinstall`: Only perform pre-install activities.
-This includes selecting the SAPCAR EXE file, extracting the SAR files if necessary, searching for hdblcm, and creating the hdblcm configfile.
+- tag `sap_hana_install_check_installation`: Perform an installation check, using hdbcheck or hdblcm --action=check_installation
 - tag `sap_hana_install_chown_hana_directories`: Only perform the chown of the SAP HANA directories `/hana`, `/hana/shared`, `/hana/log`, and `/hana/data`.
 The main purpose of this tag is to use it with `--skip-tags`, to skip modifying these directories.
 This can be useful when using tag `sap_hana_install_preinstall`.
+- tag `sap_hana_install_extract_sarfiles`: Use this flag with `--skip-tags` to run the SAR file preparation steps of tag `sap_hana_install_prepare_sarfiles` without extracting the SAR files.
+- tag `sap_hana_install_generate_input_file`: Only generate the input file for SAP Application deployment
+- tag `sap_hana_install_hdblcm_commandline`: Only show the hdblcm command line, without processing the hdblcm template.
+This can be useful for checking the hdblcm command line options, expecially when using the `addhosts` function.
+- tag `sap_hana_install_preinstall`: Only perform pre-install activities.
+This includes selecting the SAPCAR EXE file, extracting the SAR files if necessary, searching for hdblcm, and creating the hdblcm configfile.
 - tag `sap_hana_install_prepare_sapcar`: Only copy the SAPCAR EXE files for the current architecture to the extraction directory, verify the checksums of these files, and select the latest version.
 Or copy the SAPCAR EXE file if given by role variable `sap_hana_install_sapcar_filename`